Marketing Funnel KPIs for Each Stage + How to Track Them

 The conversion stage is the decision-making stage.
 After evaluating your product, leads will convert to paying customers if they find your product worth investing in.

 However, the definition of conversion differs from business to business.
-Your conversion target could be a free trial to paid conversions, marketing-qualified lead to product-qualified lead conversion, or product-qualified lead to sales-qualified lead conversion.
+Your conversion target could be free trial to paid conversions, marketing-qualified lead to product-qualified lead conversion, or product-qualified lead to sales-qualified lead conversion.

 Retention stage